Ken Patera: Early career (1972–1976)

-Patera wrestled mainly as a heel for the World Wrestling Federation (WWF), National Wrestling Alliance (NWA), and American Wrestling Association (AWA) during the 1970s.

 World Wide Wrestling Federation (1976–1978)

 Patera made his debut for the World Wide Wrestling Federation in 1976.
 In 1977, he challenged Bruno Sammartino for the WWWF Heavyweight Championship.
-This was a huge draw around the northeastern part of the United States and at Madison Square Garden, and was one of Sammartino's last great challengers before losing the title to Superstar Billy Graham, which ended his second, shorter WWF title reign.
+This was a huge draw around the northeastern part of the United States and at Madison Square Garden, and Patera was one of Sammartino's last great challengers before losing the title to Superstar Billy Graham, which ended his second, shorter WWF title reign.
 When Bob Backlund later won the title, Patera also unsuccessfully challenged him.
-At the height of his career, in 1980, he simultaneously held the WWF's Intercontinental Heavyweight Championship, and the NWA Missouri Heavyweight Championship, two very prestigious titles of that era.
 He was one of the most hated heels in wrestling (winning Pro Wrestling Illustrateds Most Hated Wrestler Award in 1977), and often used his swinging full nelson to "injure" babyface opponents during matches (most notably Billy White Wolf in August 1977).
 In 1978, he feuded with WWWF Champion Bob Backlund and left the WWWF later that year.

 Mid-Atlantic Championship Wrestling (1978–1979)

 Patera returned to the Mid-Atlantic territory as a heel, defeating area legend Chief Wahoo McDaniel for the Mid-Atlantic Heavyweight Championship in April 1978.
 Patera held that title, off and on, for over a year, losing it to, and regaining it from, Tony Atlas.
 Patera then lost the title to fellow AWA alumnus Jim Brunzell, in Richmond, Virginia.